nadrojtayl/nodeCRUDAPPLibrary/README.md

 The sendFileWithDBMethods function takes the absolute path to an html file as its first argument, and the response as its second.

-Then, in test.html, you will have access to a bunch of helper functions on an object called "db" to CRUD every document in your table.
+Then, in test.html, you will have access to a bunch of helper functions on an object called "db" to manipulate documents in all your tables.
 For example, to add Messages to your database, you could write client code like this:

 ```html